matteodem/meteor-easy-search/pages/docs/core/index.md

 ### Engine

-If you want to customize or extend the way your Engine searches, then you can add optional engine configuration in form of an object.
+If you want to customize or extend the way your Engine searches, then you can add an engine configuration in form of an object.
 The `EasySearch.Minimongo` engine for example allows you to rewrite or extend the selector and add sorting.

 ```javascript